Published 4th Apr. 2024

-The Original Travel team is bursting with travel specialists (check out our 11 Top Travel Specialists selected by Conde Nast Traveler), so when asked about our favourite birds in India, we passed the mic over to Frances Mavor.
+The Original Travel team is bursting with travel specialists (check out our Top Travel Specialists selected by Conde Nast Traveler), so when asked about our favourite birds in India, we passed the mic over to Frances Mavor.
 As a feathered friend fanatic and India expert, Frances knows her stuff when it comes to the birds ruling this slice of Asia’s sky.
-Read on to discover a few of her favourites and learn a thing or two about India’s glorious, winged creatures…
+Read on to discover a few of her favourites and learn a thing or two about the glorious, winged creatures you can spot on a trip to India…

 The black-rumped flameback is Mother Nature’s red-haired rockstar.
 Endemic to India and Sri Lanka, these birds sport golden yellow wings, a sleek black body speckled with white and an explosion of fiery red feathers on their head.
 The black-rumped flameback doesn’t just look the part; it's a true performer too.
 Like other woodpeckers, their beaks can drum up a rhythm while drilling into trees, and they’re also detected by their loud ‘ki-ki-ki-ki' call that steadily increases in pace.
 But, unlike other woodpeckers, these bold, fiery friends can be found flapping around in urban areas as well as in forests.